 COMMITTEE South and West Asian Community Consultative Committee EXECUTIVE MEMBERSHIP TPS Co-chairs: Supt.
 Riyaz Hussein Insp.
-Paul Rinkoff Civilian Co-Chair: Raja Kanaga NUMBER OF MEETINGS 8 group meetings; 2 executive meetings NUMBER OF TOWN HALL MEETINGS 0 (due to COVID-19) GOALS AND OBJECTIVES Continue to recruit membership to the committee; in particular, younger members who have influence in the community Continue to attend South & West Asian Community Events; in particular in the Thorncliffe Park Area and address local issues. i.e. Thorncliffe Night in the Park.
-Work with Guns and Gangs to develop educational material for parents re: gang member recognition, exit strategy, who to contact; and translate into relevant South & West Asian Languages Continue to have a positive influence via media presentations on television and radio relating to messages of the Chief and Command and Priorities of the Service.
-Develop a Committee Social Media Presence to create greater accessibility and reach.
-INITIATIVES Please see above. (=Value Added Projects) CRIME MANAGEMENT PROCESS No events due to Covid-19 restr O POLICE SERVICES BOARD (T.P.S.
-10x10 aluminium canopy with graphics for events use 1 \$ 998.92 Total Expenditures 1 \$ 998.92
+Paul Rinkoff Civilian Co-Chair: Raja Kanaga NUMBER OF MEETINGS 8 group meetings; 2 executive m neetings NUMBER OF TOWN HALL MEETINGS 0 (due to COVID-19) GOALS AND OBJECTIVES Continue to recruit members particular, younger members the community Continue to attend South & V Events; in particular in the The address local issues. i.e. The Park.
+Work with Guns and Gangs to material for parents re: gang exit strategy, who to contact; relevant South & West Asian Continue to have a positive in presentations on television a messages of the Chief and Confidence.
+Develop a Committee Social create greater accessibility a Develop relationships with ot Who have invested Asian morncliffe Parametrian New York (New York Community ark Area and ht in the educational cognition, ate into a media ating to and Priorities sence to INITIATIVES Please see above. (=Value Added Projects) PROCESS PROCESS No events due to Covid-19 restrictions O POLICE SERVICES BOARD (T.P.S.
+Itemized Breakdown and the few secretaries Quantity 10x10 aluminium canopy with graphics for events use 1 \$ 998.92 Total Expenditures 1 \$ 998.92